Search terms report hit count

 1. Navigate to the Import/Export Job page.

-3. On the Choose Workflow dialog, select the Import button.
+3. On the Choose Workflow dialog, select Import.

 Import should be selected by default.